algorithmica-org/algorithmica/content/hpc/cpu/memory/external-memory.md

 weight: 1
 ---

+To reason about memory and not go crazy, we need a model that is more sensitive, yet not so rigorous.

 In RAM model, we ignored the fact that primitive operations take unequal time.

 But consider an algoritm that does something on the memory.
 Each access takes at least 10ms.